 The fashion industry is also increasingly adapting AI/ML solutions to solve their cataloging process automation.
 Companies like Streamoid provide pre-trained models for product attribution and these get further trained for each brand using a AI studio optimized for fashion.

-Algorithms are also necessary for the software to learn.
+Conclusion Algorithms are also necessary for the software to learn.
 As our expectations of modern computer systems rise, programmers will not anticipate all possible scenarios and prepare their machines accordingly.
 As a result, the program must make independent judgments and react correctly in unexpected scenarios.

 They are given data first to comprehend it and then establish relationships.
 Machine learning helps firms in a variety of ways.
 For example, self-learning systems transform how firms approach jobs and execute business operations, from improving customer experiences to delivering a more comprehensive fraud detection system.